moliver28/research-handbook/content/handbook/security/corporate/support/onboarding/_index.md

 title: Corporate Security Onboarding 101 Guide
 ---

-Congratulations on joining GitLab!
-This page is dedicated to the IT and Security onboarding experience.

-We use many applications at GitLab and provide you with the latest hardware to enable you to complete your work to the best of your ability!
+👋 Welcome to GitLab!
+We're glad you're here.
+The links on this page will help you get your laptop set up and access to the various systems that you will use to collaborate with other team members and start working on projects with your team.

 ## Need Help?